 Tho plenty of non-veg items will be available we won’t recommend any of them because the meat in such places is not hygienic and healthy during the trek.
 We highly encourage to avoid dairy and cheesy items and strongly suggest not to consume Alcoholic drinks, caffeinated items, hot chocolates as experts suggest to avoid such items during such high elevation treks.

 All Personal Bills (Alcoholic Drinks, Hot and Cold Drinks) in tea house/ Lodges or in cafe except Standard Meals(Breakfast, Lunch, Dinner with seasonal fruits) are excluded from Package.

-This is the one of best times of the season to hike in the Everest Base Camp.
+This is one of the best times of the season to hike around Everest.
 The weather is very favorable this month.
 Stunning views of the Himalaya ranges and glaciers will be seen.
 March being the beginning of the Spring season, The weather starts to warm up during these months.
 During these months, all flora and fauna dormant throughout the winter back to life feeding and breeding in the sun-kissed temperatures.
 Temperatures may start increasing from the mid of March and with clear skies, snow mountains will be seen at their best.
 Many trekkers often succeed in their expedition at this time.

-Around 18 °C. At night, the average minimum temperatures drop down to around -12 °C.
+Temperature: Around 18 °C. At night, the average minimum temperatures drop down to around 6 °C.

 May to June

 This is also the perfect time for trekking right before the rainfall.
 Nepal starts its rainfall from the end of June till mid-August.
 The season of spring and summer makes the trek much more enjoyable.